"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 Yearning For An Egg Separator

-Well.
-The thing I took from the coffee table was an egg separator.
-Weeks before this party, I'd been moaning in my little yellow kitchen because separating eggs without a handy-dandy Tupperware egg separator was becoming too, too complex (I'll spare you the details as to how I was attempting to separate eggs at that time).
+Well, what I took from the coffee table was an egg separator.
+Weeks before this party, I'd moaned in my little yellow kitchen because separating eggs without a handy-dandy Tupperware egg separator was becoming too, too complex (I'll spare you the details as to how I was attempting to separate eggs at that time).

 So (back to the party), there I sat with the egg separator, only everyone kept walking over to me and grabbing it away!
 That separator appeared to be THE hot item at that party.
 They'd snatch it from me, and then I'd snatch it from them.
 And so forth, amid much laughter.